Illative case

-In grammar, the illative case (/ˈɪlətɪv/; abbreviated ill; from illatus "brought in") is a grammatical case used in the Finnish, Estonian, Lithuanian, Latvian and Hungarian languages.
+In grammar, the illative case (/ˈɪlətɪv/; abbreviated ill; from illatus "brought in") is a grammatical case used in the Finnish, Estonian, Lithuanian, Latvian, Hungarian and Vepsian languages.
 It is one of the locative cases, and has the basic meaning of "into (the inside of)".
 An example from Hungarian is a házba ('into the house', with a ház meaning 'the house').
 An example from Estonian is majasse and majja ('into the house'), formed from maja ('house').
 An example from Finnish is taloon ('into the house'), formed from talo ('a house'), another from Lithuanian is laivan ('into the boat') formed from laivas ('boat'), and from Latvian laivā ('into the boat') formed from laiva ('boat').

 In Finnish

 The case is formed by adding -hVn, where 'V' represents the last vowel, and then removing the 'h' if a simple long vowel would result.
 For example, talo + Vn becomes taloon with a simple long 'oo'; cf. maa + hVn becomes maahan, without the elision of 'h'.
 This unusually complex way of adding a suffix can be explained by its reconstructed origin: a voiced palatal fricative.
 (Modern Finnish has lost palatalization and fricatives other than 'h' or 's'.)
 In some dialects spoken in Ostrobothnia, notably South Ostrobothnia, the 'h' is not removed; one says talohon.
 Some dialects of Finland Proper and Kymenlaakso also have a similar feature.
 In some instances -seen is added, e.g. huone (room) and Lontoo (London) thus huoneeseen and Lontooseen respectively.

 The other locative cases in Finnish, Estonian and Hungarian are: